 You will find Coral Reef in The Seas pavilion in Epcot.
 While this restaurant serves primarily seafood, they do have a steak on the menu.
 If you have some people in your party that love seafood and some that hate it, this is a good compromise.
 For kids, they also have mac and cheese and chicken on the menu.
 We really enjoy the food here as well.

 Coral Reef is quiet and relaxing, with dim lighting.
 The biggest draw of Coral Reef, and the main reason it is on this list, is the aquarium.
 One entire wall of the restaurant is made up of windows into the large tank.
 All of the tables are arranged with a view into the tank.
 There are fish guides on each table so your family can identify each of the fish they spot.
 You will also, at times, see divers inside the tank.
 Sometimes, they will come over and wave to diners.
 Children of all ages love the aquarium.
 It should keep your kids’ attention long enough for you to finish your meal at a leisurely pace.

 Enjoying a nice sit down meal is difficult when you have small children.
 This is especially true when they know that there are rides and other attractions waiting for them right outside.
 However, most parents need this small amount of down time to relax while at Disney World.
 I hope these three restaurants, which are the best restaurants for kids at Disney World without characters will help your family to find a nice balance between your need for some relaxation and your kids’ need for entertainment and fun.
 To see menus for these and other Disney World restaurants, visit allears.net.
 Please try them out and then come back and let me know what you think!
-For more on Disney dining, see my posts on Disney Dining Plan, tips on using it, how to save money on food at Disney, best character meals for boys, frequently asked dining plan questions, and a list of all character meals.
+For more on Disney dining, read Disney Dining Plan, tips on using it, how to save money on food at Disney, best character meals for boys, frequently asked dining plan questions, and a list of all character meals.
 Happy travels!